WeFoster/Documentation/_kb articles/appearance-settings.md

 ### Content

-Choose the size of your content area in relation to your sidebar.
+Select the size of your content area in relation to your sidebar.

 ### Sidebar